threefoldfoundation/www_threefold_io/content/host/index.md

 <br>

-#### **Build a Node Guide**
+#### **Build a Node**

-An informative guide on how to set up your now node.
+Read our informative guide on how to set up your own 3Node.
 Optimize your own specs and configuration to ensure a reliable node to join the cloud network.

 <br>